katrinakalantar/AbateLab/README.md

 output:
 per-species, per-file-size-category plots of inter- and intra-species distance (outputs LOTS of plots)

-### investigatingVectors
-OUTDATED - this was used to understand the composition of vectors resulting from MASH distance comparison to RefSeq DB this methods was abandoned in pursuit of the pairwise MASH distance approach

 ### iterativeClustering.py
 iterativeClustering.py [input directory containing .fastq files to cluster]